Dhruvrajsinh21/Cricket_Match_Scraper/README.md

 # Cricket Match Real-Time Monitoring System

-This project implements a real-time cricket match monitoring system using web scraping, MongoDB, WebSocket notifications, and scheduling.
+This project implements a real-time cricket match monitoring system using web scraping (Playwright), MongoDB, WebSocket notifications, and scheduling.
 The system is designed to scrape match schedules, detailed information, and provide real-time updates when matches are live.

 ---